Ana Mariscal

 Ana María Arroyo Mariscal (31 July 1923 – 28 March 1995) better known as Ana Mariscal was a classic Spanish film actress, director, screenwriter and film producer.
 Mariscal worked in well over 50 films between 1940 and 1968, often starring in films she also wrote and directed.
 She is iconic in 1940s and 1950s Spanish cinema.
 She also acted in Argentinean films.
 Her brother Luis Arroyo (1915–1956) was also an actor and film director.

 Early life and education

 Mariscal was born in Madrid in 1923 to a middle-class family.
 Her father owned a furniture store and a theater that would provide Mariscal much of her early exposure to acting.
 While occasionally appearing in theater productions with her brother, Mariscal intended to go to university to study mathematics.
+In 1936 she performed in a revival of El Trovador by the amateur theater group Anfistora, directed by Pura Maortua de Ucelay.
 She decided to pursue acting after being incidentally cast in her first film role.

 Career

 Ana Mariscal began her career after accompanying her actor brother Luis Arroyo to an audition for El Ultimo Husar.
 Almost by chance, she was noticed by the director Luis Marquina and cast in the film.
 This would start a prolific career in acting and directing.